-Figure 45.
-Jane signs "that way, straight."
+Fig. 41.
+Jane signs "that way, straight".

-Figure 46.
-"Both facing this way."
+Fig. 42.
+"Both facing this way".

-In order to add still more detail, Jane-who does not have access to the whole array of pictures Terry and Rita are looking at-elaborates a bit further.
-She notes that while the figurine on the left is facing straight toward her, the figurine on the right is angled slightly outward (Figure 47), clearly the result of fairly close observation of the original stimulus picture in Figure 44.
-Later the signers have recourse to drawing the vectors on the table top with their hands (Figure 48).
+whole array of pictures Terry and Rita are looking at - elaborates a bit further.
+She notes that while the figurine on the left is facing straight toward her, the figurine on the right is angled slightly outward (Fig. 43), clearly the result of fairly close observation of the original stimulus picture in Fig. 40.
+Later the signers have recourse to drawing the vectors on the table top with their hands (Fig. 44).

-Figure 47.
+Fig. 43.
 Jane shows that one figurine is angled slightly.

-Figure 48.
+Fig. 44.
 Jane sketches the orientation of the figurines on the table top.